Wildlife Emergencies: (613) 354-0264

 Fundraising & Events information: email@example.com

 Sandy Pines Wildlife Centre has been in operation since 1994.
-The Mandate of the facility is to help all injured and orphaned wildlife (including mammals, birds, and some reptiles/amphibians) and release them back into the wild.
+The Mandate of the facility is to help all injured and orphaned wildlife (including mammals, birds, reptiles/amphibians) and release them back into the wild.
 We also give advice and assistance to property owners who are having problems with their wild animal neighbours and can offer humane alternatives to solve these conflicts.
 We work closely with veterinarians and Humane Societies across Ontario.

 Founder and President Sue Meech is licensed provincially by the Ministry of Natural Resources and federally by Canadian Wildlife Services to provide care and shelter for animal wildlife.